-Clubhouse is an audio-based social network app that is pioneering a novel approach in how people chat and communicate, which is one of the reasons it has received the most buzz lately.
+Clubhouse is an audio-based social network app that is pioneering a novel approach to how people chat and communicate, which is one of the reasons it has received the most buzz lately.

 Clubhouse became the breakout app during the pandemic lockdown, as people sought new ways to connect with family and friends amidst the cleared schedules and shelter-in-place orders.